Apple Watch 5 will keep the OLED screen, report says

-The previous Apple Watch Series 4 was unveiled almost a year ago, with the next smartwatch also expected to be announced during Apple's traditional September event where it launches its new swathe of iPhones.

-According to MacRumors, Kuo also predicted Korean tech giant LG to supply more OLED displays for future iPhones, and said Chinese manufacturer BOE could get involved in supplying screens, too.
+According to MacRumors, Kuo also predicted that Korean tech giant LG will supply more OLED displays for future iPhones and said Chinese manufacturer BOE could get involved in supplying screens too.

 The Apple Watch 5 is also rumored to come with sleep tracking, a larger battery and more health features.
 It's rumored that the 2020 version of the smartwatch will come with a MicroLED display.
 Kuo had previously predicted that the Apple Watch will get a "new ceramic casing design," MacRumors said Friday.